How to get pregnant: 8 expert tips from fertility expert Larisa Corda

 7. Stop smoking

-You absolutely need to stop smoking if you want to get pregnant, as this can cause damage to the lining of the womb, the eggs and sperm, but also adversely affect the health of your child, and cause all sorts of complications in your pregnancy.
+You absolutely need to stop smoking to boost fertility, as this can cause damage to the lining of the womb, the eggs and sperm, but also adversely affect the health of your child, and cause all sorts of complications in your pregnancy.
 You also stop drinking alcohol - or cut right down, as it has also been linked to abnormalities in the baby.

 8. Avoid pollutants